 There are universal ride-on stroller boards that are compatible with most stroller models, such as the

-Lascal BuggyBoard Maxi and the WHYsgiving Stroller Board.
+Englacha Easy Rider Trailer and the guzzie+Guss Hitch Full Suspension Ride-On Stroller Board.
 Make sure to check the list of stroller models and types before you buy to ensure that your existing stroller will work with the stroller board.

 Ride-On Stroller Board with Seat

-The Beberoad Glider Board is a universal stroller board with a dismountable seat that you can install or remove within seconds.
+The Beberoad Glider Board and the Bugaboo 2017 Comfort Wheeled Board are universal stroller boards with a dismountable seat that you can install or remove within seconds.
 Please confirm your stroller model is compatible before purchase.

 A sit-and-strand stroller is a single stroller with the stroller board and seat built-in.
 They are not as expensive as a double stroller but allows you to stroll with your baby and toddler at the same time.